HeartFreeNo1/QT/README.md

 # Practice projects
-The way to become excellent!!!
+The way to be a master in the future.